padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 The number of letters in ‘China’ is 5, so you should see 5 printed to the Console if you run the print command.
 Note that the first print command is not required to be executed, so this command is preceded with a forward slash.

 In this example, we would use `slice(start, end)` to demonstrate methods that require input values to run.
-To use a function or method you need to firstly read the given `Doc` to understand what the function does, and the arguments required to run the function or method.
+To use a function or method you need to firstly read the given `Docs` to understand what the function does, and the arguments required to run the function or method.
 You can access the `Doc` if you click the function or method.
 In this example, click `slice(start, end)` and review the notes on this method, as shown below (Fig. 8).